vincentIsGood/JMarkdown/README.md

 A Java markdown library is created with an objective to provide an easy interface to convert Markdown syntax to other syntax.
 A simple Markdown to Html renderer is provided.
 Hope everyone can find it useful.

-Since this the MarkdownParser is still in development, there could be bugs.
+Since the MarkdownParser is still in development, there could be bugs.

 ## Usage